piotr-cieslik/Piotr.SaldeoSmartApi/README.md

 var resultsAsDocuments2 = response.ResultsOfTypeDocument(); // Get stronly typed results of type Document.
 ```

 The methods that return strongly typed results don't throw exception.
-When property `Results` is euqal to `null` they return empty sequence of specified type.
+When property `Results` is equal to `null` they return empty sequence of specified type.